-This Policy was approved and adopted on: 11th November 2019 & updated 21stNovember 2019
+This Policy was approved and adopted on: 11th November 2019; updated 21st November 2019; and updated 14th August 2023.

 The Animal Care Australia Communications Policy is to be utilised as a guide for volunteers and Committee to effectively communicate with all necessary parties.